 Who should get a COVID-19 PCR test?

 You should get tested if:

-- You have symptoms of COVID-19, are a healthcare worker, or you live or work in a place where people reside, meet, or gather in close proximity.
-This can include homeless shelters, assisted living facilities, group homes, prisons, detention centers, schools, and workplaces.
+- You don’t have symptoms and haven’t been recently exposed but live or work in a place where people reside, meet, or gather in close proximity (this can include healthcare settings, homeless shelters, assisted living facilities, group homes, prisons, detention centers, schools, and workplaces).

 What will my COVID-19 PCR test results tell me?

 Your test results will confirm whether or not you are currently infected with COVID-19.
 If your results are positive, it is important to limit your exposure to other people and continue to monitor your symptoms.
 If your results are negative, the virus was not present in the sample you provided.

 After receiving your results, you will have an opportunity to speak with a licensed physician, who can answer any questions you may have about your test results and help determine next steps in care.

 Are there any limitations to COVID-19 PCR tests?